-- The teacher is responsible for deciding who is to work with whom.
-(Don't leave it to students to decide, or the result will be confusion.) - You may also prefer to allocate roles yourself, e.g. "When pairs, the one nearest the window is A, the other is B." - If you have not used PW/SGW before, expect a little, noise and excitement at first!
+- There is no need to move chairs and desks, and only a very few students will need to move places.
+For the most part, students simply face in a different direction in order to form pairs and small groups. - The teacher is responsible for deciding who is to work with whom.
+(Don't leave it to students to decide, orthe result will be confusion.) - You may also prefer to allocate roles yourself, e.g. "When pairs, the one nearest the window is A, theother is B." - If you have not used PW/SGW before, expect a little, noise and excitement at first!
 But students quickly get used to the new procedures and soon settle down with minimum noise and fuss.